Gimme What I Don't Know (I Want): Composition

-Critical response
+Reception

-Andrew Barker of Variety magazine wrote that "Gimme What I Don't Know (I Want)" opens the album effectively while being its "most winningly silly sexual imagery".
-On the other side, In a review of The 20/20 Experience - 2 of 2, Mesfin Fekadu of The Huffington Post stated that the album starts on the wrong note by using "Gimme What I Don't Know (I Want)" as its opener.
-Idolator's Carl Williott wrote that the song is a "clunky jungle-as-sex metaphor" that should have been erased when Bruno Mars's 2013 single "Gorilla" was released.
-Opposite, Melinda Newman of HitFix gave the song a grade A while describing it as a "sultry, sexy funky number" that introduces what is yet to come on the album.
+"Gimme What I Don't Know (I Want)" received mixed reviews from music critics.
+Andrew Barker of Variety magazine wrote that the track opens the album effectively while being its "most winningly silly sexual imagery".
+On the other side, In a review of The 20/20 Experience – 2 of 2, Mesfin Fekadu of The Huffington Post stated that the album starts on the wrong note by using "Gimme What I Don't Know (I Want)" as its opener.
+Idolators Carl Williott wrote that the song is a "clunky jungle-as-sex metaphor" that should have been erased when Bruno Mars's 2013 single "Gorilla" was released.
+However, Melinda Newman of HitFix gave the song a grade A while describing it as a "sultry, sexy funky number" that introduces what is yet to come on the album.

-Chris Bosman of Time magazine cited "Gimme What I Don't Know (I Want)" as one of the album's best tracks.
+Chris Bosman of Time magazine cited it as one of the album's best tracks.
 He, however, was critical of the song's extended outro, calling it an "awkward spoken word moment" that "slams the song's already obvious metaphor of the bedroom as jungle into the beaten ground."
 David Meller of MusicOMH wrote that "there's nothing particularly striking" about the song, but that it's "competent enough".
+Commercially, "Gimme What I Don't Know (I Want)" charted on the South Korea Gaon Chart at number sixty-nine.

+Live performances

+Timberlake included "Gimme What I Don't Know (I Want)" on the set list of his 2013–15 worldwide tour entitled The 20/20 Experience World Tour.

 Credits and personnel

-Credits adapted from the liner notes of The 20/20 Experience – 2 of 2.
+Credits are adapted from the liner notes of The 20/20 Experience – 2 of 2.